anadynamics/anarun/blog/2023-8-16-singularity-sample.md

 INFO:    Cleaning up image...
 ```

-GLIBC versions between my computer (2.35) and Leonardos' (2.28) also differ, so we can only hope we don't run into any issues later on.
+GLIBC versions between my computer (2.35) and Leonardo's (2.28) also differ, so we can only hope we don't run into any issues later on.